 If you’re looking to find your G spot, start by relaxing.
-As you begin to explore your body, do what feels best to you.
+As you explore your body, do what feels best to you.
 When you’re ready, begin massaging the opening to your vagina before inserting your fingers or a sex toy.

 Then, using your fingers or a toy, lift upward toward your belly button in a “come hither” motion.
-Remember, you’re not trying to hit a specific button but rather finding what feels best for you in that general region.
+Remember, you’re not trying to hit a specific button but instead finding what feels best for you in that general region.

+Some people refer to this as the “cowgirl” position.
 Have your partner lay on their back, then climb on top and straddle them.
 This position allows you complete control over the rhythm, depth, and angle of penetration so you can focus on finding your G spot.

 Doggy style is another great way to achieve deeper penetration during sex.
 It’s easy to vary the angle to hit your G spot.

 Start on your hands and knees with your partner behind you.
 During penetration, try leaning down on your forearms or pushing your hips backward to change the angle until you find the position that works best for you.

 Closed missionary position

-While this shallow penetration that might not hit as deep, it does create a tighter feeling — and more increased friction against your G spot — which might be the perfect way to help you reach orgasm.
+While this shallow penetration might not hit as deep, it does create a tighter feeling — and more increased friction against your G spot — which might be the perfect way to help you reach orgasm.

 The most important thing is that you’re satisfied.
 Exploring your body and your sexual preferences is a great step in making sure you have a happy, safe, and pleasurable sex life.
 You should never feel ashamed of figuring out what you like.
 After all, everyone deserves to have great sex.